martindansc/eatplants/README.md

 # eatplants

-## How to run a simple http server with python
+## How to run

-python -m http.server
+    docker compose up

+or

+    node server.js